Groups, Orders, and Dynamics: The Space of Left-Orders

 \begin{thm} {\em If the space of left-orders of a left-orderable group is infinite, then it is uncountable.} \end{thm}

 The starting point to show this result is the following.
-Let $\Gamma$ be a left-orderable group and $M$ a {\bf{\em minimal subset}} of $\mathcal{LO}(\Gamma)$, that is, a nonempty, closed subset that is invariant under the conjugacy action of $\Gamma$ and does not properly contain any nonempty, closed, invariant set.
-Since the set $M'$ of accumulation points of $M$ is both closed and invariant, one has either $M'=M$ or $M'=\emptyset$.
-In other words, either $M$ has no isolated point, or it is finite.
+Let $\Gamma$ be a left-orderable group and $M$ a {\bf{\em minimal subset}} of $\mathcal{LO}(\Gamma)$; that is, a nonempty, closed subset that is invariant under the conjugacy action of $\Gamma$ and does not properly contain any nonempty, closed, invariant set.
+Since the set $M'$ of accumulation points of $M$ is both closed and invariant, we must have either $M'=M$ or $M'=\emptyset$.
+In other words, either $M$ has no isolated points, or it is finite.
 In the former case, a well-known result in General Topology asserts that $M$ must be uncountable (see \cite[Theorem 2-80]{HY}).
-In the latter case, the stabilizer of any point $\preceq$ of $M$ is a finite-index subgroup of $\Gamma$ restricted to which $\preceq$ is bi-invariant.
-Theorem \ref{linnell-general} then follows from the following
+In the latter case, the stabilizer of any point $\preceq$ of $M$ is a finite-index subgroup of $\Gamma$, restricted to which $\preceq$ is bi-invariant.
+Theorem \ref{linnell-general} then follows from the following proposition.

 \vsp

 \begin{prop} {\em Let $(\Gamma,\preceq)$ be a left-ordered group containing a finite-index subgroup $\Gamma_0$ restricted to which $\preceq$ is bi-invariant.
 If $\preceq$ has a neighborhood in $\mathcal{LO}(\Gamma)$ containing only countably many left-orders, then $\mathcal{LO}(\Gamma)$ is finite.} \end{prop}